 - Proof of Citizenship (Arizona Driver’s License or Passport), or legal residency status.

 - Must complete the AZTTI Health Declaration.
 The Health Declaration is a health and safety document ensuring essential immunizations and clearance for participation by a licensed health care provider.
 Potential students must be able to meet all “essential functions”.

 - Complete the Voluntary Assumption of Risk – Release of Liability Form.

 - Ability to pass a TB test, or provide prior results no older than 6 months from testing.
 Provide a current CPR certificate.
 TB Test is are provided by AZTTI.

 - Advanced Placement students have additional pre-requisites identified on the Advanced Placement Information Sheet.

 WHAT IS THE CNA COURSE COMPLETION REQUIREMENTS?

 - The CNA certification exam, also known as the nurse aide assessment examination, is the final test a nurse aide student must pass in order to become eligible for employment and for being listed on the Nurse Aide Registry of a state.
-The CNA certification exam is designed to evaluate the knowledge, skills and abilities required to safely perform the job of a nursing assistant.
+The CNA certification exam is designed to evaluate the knowledge, skills, and abilities required to safely perform the job of a nursing assistant.
 The evaluation consists of two main parts: a written or oral exam and a hands-on, skills examination.
-A nurse aide candidate who passes both the written and the skills evaluation qualifies for obtaining a state nurse aide certification and is eligible for any entry-level nurse aide position.
+A nurse aide candidate who passes both the written and the skills evaluation qualify for obtaining a state nurse aide certification and is eligible for any entry-level nurse aide position.
 In Arizona, candidates are required to score a minimum of 75% on the written exam which consists of 75 multiple choice questions, and 80% on the skills exam (without missing any key steps).